Payment of Wages: Louisiana

 Author: Vicki M. Lambert, The Payroll Advisor

 - Employers that issue checks or other payment devices redeemable in goods or merchandise are liable for their full face value in cash, on demand, on payday notwithstanding any contrary stipulation made by the employer.
 Penalties are imposed for violations.
-Employers may pay employees by direct deposit under certain conditions.
 See Wage Payment Methods.

 - Pay frequency requirements apply to employers engaged in manufacturing, oil drilling or mining operations that have at least 10 employees, and all public service corporations.
 Penalties are imposed for violations.
 See Pay Frequency.

 - Employers generally may not make pay deductions for certain fines or for the cost of certain items that are required as a condition employment.
 Penalties are imposed for noncompliance.
 See Permitted and Prohibited Wage Deductions.

 - An employer must pay final wages to an employee based on whether the employee resigns or is involuntarily terminated.
 Pre-existing policy determines whether unused, accrued vacation time must be paid on termination.
 Violators will be penalized.
 See Termination Pay.